Connector Board

 Upload the Gerbers - Upload Gerbers.zip to JLCPCB or PCBway

-- Board specs - Leave defaults, they’re fine:
+- Board specs - Update the following attribute:

 Use lead-free solder for assembly, so get a lead-free board finish.

 - Quantity - Minimum order is usually 5 boards.
-You only need 1.
+Only 1 V3 Connector and 1 IRLED are required for a PiTrac build.

 Assembly Service (Optional)